kpassapk/blog/content/posts/happyapi-temporal.md

 Web application store access tokens and refresh tokens in the database in an encrypted format, like a password.
-On every request to a protected resource, the client checks if the access token is still valid, and refreshes it otherise.
+On every request to a protected resource, the client checks if the access token is still valid, and refreshes it otherwise.

 ## Objective